Rebecca is an experienced traveller who has lived in Georgia since October 2020. She is still finding her feet as an outdoor enthusiast.

 Directly above Borjomi Central Park is an area called Borjomi Plateau.
 There is a trail up to the plateau which is very pleasant, and then a couple of ways down depending on your confidence and experience level.

 Starting from Borjomi Central Park, the route up to the plateau begins just inside the gates, on the left.
 The climb is gradual and the paths are easy underfoot.
-Once you reach the top, you will have a nice view over Borjomi.
+Once you reach the top, you will have a nice view of Borjomi.
 Follow the road past the cable car station and the Ferris wheel.
 If you are not confident walking downhill, or the conditions are bad, you can choose to follow this road back down to the town.
 Returning the way you came up is also a good option.

 If you feel confident, and I recommend this route because the scenery is stunning, you can walk across the plateau, down past the sulphur baths and back through the park.
 This route will take you through beautiful forests, past a monastery and along the river.